Thermiee/Vet-Clinic/README.md

 # Vet Clinic

-> A relational database to create the initial data structure for a vet clinic
+> A relational database to create the initial data structure for a vet clinic.

 ## Getting Started